rafi007akhtar/noteworthy/README.md

 7. :exclamation: `alphabet`.
 The set of characters that will be used for inference. **Please do NOT change this unless you really know what you are doing.**
 8. `CPU_extenstion_path`.
 Path to the CPU extension, if any.
 9. :exclamation: `device_name`.
 The device on which inference will be performed.
 Can be one among `CPU`, `GPU`, `FPGA`, `HHDL`, and `MYRIAD`.
-10. `jpegopt`.
+10. `jpegopt` > `quality`.
 The quality of the images obtained from each page of the PDF.
 Higher quality might result in better accuracy but would also require more time.
 Allowed range is between [0, 100], and has to be a whole number.
 11. `unstable` > `spellcheck`.
 Provides spellchecking of extracted words and maps corrected words to the output file.
 Set it to `'y'` to turn it on, and `'n'` to turn it off.
+This option is currently unstable, because:
+    - **it only works on Linux**, and
-This option is currently unstable, and consumes more time when turned on, but provides better accuracy.
+    - it consumes more time when turned on,

+    but provides higher accuracy.

 ## :chart_with_upwards_trend: Areas for Improvement
 The following contains areas where I believe the project needs to improve.
 While I have suggested some techiques for doing so in some of the points, I myself could not do the same due to lack of time.
 If you think you can improve this project on these points, please consider checking out [CONTRIBUTING.md](CONTRIBUTING.md) and contribute to this repo!